azuredevcollege/trainingdays/day2/challenges/challenge-1.md

 ![browser-webapp](./img/browser_webappdevcollege.png "browser-webapp")

-## Working with Deployment Slots
+## Working with Deployment Slots (OPTIONAL - but recommended)

 Open your web app in the portal and go to "Deployment Slots".

-Create a new slot called "Staging" (choose clone settings from your production slot).
+Create a new slot called "Staging" (choose "clone settings" from your production slot).

 ![portal-staging](./img/portal_staging.png "portal-staging")